Kaltsoon/data-management-and-databases/exercises/orientation-exercises.md

 In the "Primary key" column, write the name of the column (or a group of column names) that uniquely identifies each row in the table.

-In the "Foreign key" column, wirte name of the column (or group of column names) that links a row in this table to a row in another table.
+In the "Foreign key" column, write the name of the column (or group of column names) that links a row in this table to a row in another table.
 Mention also the name of the referenced table.
 NB!
 There are also tables without any foreign keys.

 > [!TIP]
-> - Start by figuring out the primary keys, because only after that can you figure out foreign keys referencing those.
+- Start by identifying the primary keys, because only then can you determine the foreign keys referencing them.
 > - For example, in the `Course implementation` table, does the `Course ID` column alone uniquely identify each row, or might the primary key be a group of two columns that together uniquely identify each row?
 > - Foreign key has to always reference a primary key.
 So, if you are wondering if a column or a group of columns is a foreign key, think about which table's primary key it references.